Rules: automate categorization, tagging, and annotations

 curl -X POST \ -H "X-API-Key: bb_your_key" \ http://localhost:8080/api/v1/rules/rule_abc123/apply

 Retroactive apply respects the same pipeline stage ordering as sync.
-It also respects category_override — transactions with a manual override are skipped for set_category actions, just as they are during sync.
+It also respects — transactions whose category_override is not 'none' are skipped for set_category actions, just as they are during sync.

 add_comment actions do not fire during retroactive apply.
 Comments are designed to narrate a specific sync event and are only written during live syncs.